Access to the territory and push backs

 The law states that asylum seekers who apply for asylum at the border have to be referred to an initial reception centre for asylum seekers.[1]
 However, entry into the territory has to be refused if a migrant reports at the border without the necessary documents for legal entry and if an immediate removal to the neighbouring country (as Safe Third Country) is possible.[2]

 Since 2013, asylum seekers should not be sent back to neighbouring countries without their applications for international protection having been registered.
 It is not clear, however, whether this practice is applied in all cases: even if migrants have crossed the border – which is defined as a 30 km strip on the basis of a legal fiction laid down in the Law on the Federal Police (based on the Schengen Borders Code)[3] – they have not necessarily entered the territory,[4] and it is possible that a removal to the neighbouring state (Zurückweisung) is still carried out at this point without an examination of which country is responsible for examining the asylum application.[5]
-Up to the end of June 2023, border control authorities detected a total of 45,338 persons entering Germany irregularly, out of which 18,747 were also asking for asylum.
-16,735 of those asylum seekers were then referred to the BAMF.[6]
-In 2022, border control authorities detected a total of 91,986 illegal entries, out of which 34,731 were also asking for asylum.
-Out of these, 34,061 were referred to the BAMF.[7]
-According to those numbers, 38 % on average of arriving people are asking for asylum.
+In 2023, border control authorities detected a total of 127,549 persons entering Germany irregularly, out of which 56,985 were also asking for asylum.[6]

-The legality of the new procedure has been questioned by legal experts,[21] and forced returns that took place on its basis were subject to court challenges, including requests for interim measures to bring back the forcibly returned applicants.
-The responsible court – the administrative court of Munich – granted interim measures and ordered the German Federal Police to bring back asylum seekers from Greece in two cases in 2019 and 2021.[22]
+The legality of the new procedure has been questioned by legal experts,[40] and forced returns that took place on its basis were subject to court challenges, including requests for interim measures to bring back the forcibly returned applicants.
+The responsible court – the administrative court of Munich – granted interim measures in urgent decisions and ordered the German Federal Police to bring back asylum seekers from Greece in two cases in 2019 and 2021.[41]
 The 2021 decision on interim measures states that the Dublin regulation has to be applied instead of the procedure foreseen by the administrative regulations agreements, and that the removal cannot take place without an examination by the Federal Office for Migration and Refugees, which is the competent authority for the Dublin procedure.
-In May 2021, the Federal Ministry of the Interior and Community stated it did not intend to change neither its practice nor its legal assessment in light of the court decision of May 2021.[23]
-In October 2021, the Ministry of Interior declared its willingness to conclude a renewed agreement with Greece and to potentially reintroduce border controls at airports with flights from Greece.[24]
+In May 2021, the Federal Ministry of the Interior and Community stated it did not intend to change its practice and its legal assessment in light of the court decision of May 2021.[42]
+In October 2021, the Ministry of Interior declared its willingness to conclude a renewed agreement with Greece and to potentially reintroduce border controls at airports with flights from Greece.[43]
 However, the declaration occurred only weeks before the end of term of the Minister of Interior who had initiated the procedure.
 No information is available as to whether the new Federal government continues to apply the agreements.
-More information on the procedure and the legal challenges brought against it can be found in the 2019 Update to this report as well as in ECRE’s assessment of transfers of asylum seekers based on these agreements.[25]
+More information on the procedure and the legal challenges brought against it can be found in the 2019 Update to this report as well as in ECRE’s assessment of transfers of asylum seekers based on these agreements.[44]

 Border monitoring